yabandzhiev/AutodocProject/README.md

 # EntityRelationship
-This Project is about making an ER of self-chosen product.
+This Project is about making an ER of self-chosen product using Microsoft Visio.
 In my example it is Autodoc.